wz790/Fedora-Noble-Setup/README.md

 ### Better Battery Life

-Fedora's power management is pretty good, but if you want more control:
+Fedora's power management is pretty good, but if you want more control consider [TLP](https://github.com/linrunner/TLP):

 ```bash
 #First Stop the Power Profiles Daemon